mfenner/jekyll-travis/README.md

 * add the contents of `Rakefile` to your Jekyll Rakefile (or replace it).
 The provided `Rakefile` has some additional commands, but the important one here is `rake site:deploy`.
 * (Optionally) add a Travis CI logo/link to your README.

-## To Do
-Clean up the code to make etup easier.
-Ideally we should be able to figure out how to build the Jekyll site based on the repo name: if the name is `username.github.io`, then we should build in the `master` branch and need another branch to find Jekyll, otherwise we take the `master` branch and build in the `gh-pages` branch.

-It would be easier if Github would standardize on the `gh-pages` branch for content that should be served as Github Pages, but I'm sure this discussion has been had many times.

 ## Examples

 The following sites use the workflow described above.
 Please send me a note if you want me to add your site.